RiyaKumari0311/TastyTrails/README.md

 # TastyTrails

-QuickBite is a full-stack food delivery web application built using the MERN stack.
+TastyTrails is a full-stack food delivery web application built using the MERN stack.
 Users can browse food items, add them to cart, place orders, and manage authentication securely.

 ## Features